mezis/mezis.github.com/_drafts/learning-part-1.md

-The weights were initially defined very informally, as a combination of what _we thought_ was important, and how well a particular attribute correlated with the odds of conversion.
+The weights were initially defined very informally, as a combination of what _we thought_ was important, and how well a particular attribute correlated with the odds of purchase (as measured in historical data).

-Importantly, we'd remove from the formula any attribute that couldn't be measured (for instance, the time-to-confirm for new hosts), which is equivalent to assuming a newly listed product is "average" for those attributes.
+Importantly, we'd remove from the formula any attribute that could not be measured (for instance, the time-to-confirm for new hosts), which is equivalent to assuming a newly listed product is "average" for those attributes.
 This ensured fairness.